hyperledger-labs/splice/cluster/README.md

 ### Deploy a Build to a Cluster

 1. Scratchnet is used for ad-hoc testing, and we have a limited number of shared instances.
-To claim a cluster for your use, run `cncluster lock`, which will then assert a lock on the cluster in your name (unless somebody else has it already).
+To claim a cluster for your use, run `cncluster lock` from the cluster's deployment directory, which will then assert a lock on the cluster in your name (unless somebody else has it already).
 1. Build and upload all docker images
     1. Clean and build the main application, by invoking `make clean` and `make build` from the project root.